 Blue light filter

 Many Android devices come with a blue light filter built in; the goal of the filter is to reduce eye strain.
-To see if your phone is utilizing a blue light filter, pull down from the top of your screen to view your notifications and buttons (like WiFi and Bluetooth.) and look for the blue light filter.
-This item only needs to be disabled when installing the Covenant Eyes VPN.
-Afterwards, you may re-enable this feature.
+To see if your phone is utilizing a blue light filter, pull down from the top of your screen to view your notifications and buttons (like WiFi and Bluetooth) and look for the blue light filter.
 On some devices, this setting is called Night Light.
+In addition to the blue light filter built in to the operating system, many users also download light filtering apps.
+These features need to be disabled when installing the Covenant Eyes VPN, afterwards, you may re-enable them.

 Most Android devices come with a built-in battery optimizer.
 This serves the purpose of disabling apps that run frequently to preserve battery life.
-Being that Covenant Eyes runs constantly to monitor and protect your device, it’s not surprising to see a battery optimizer disrupt or disable Covenant Eyes.
-Here are some steps for finding and excluding Covenant Eyes from the battery optimizer
+Because Covenant Eyes runs constantly to monitor and protect your device, it’s not surprising to see a battery optimizer disrupt or disable Covenant Eyes.
+Here are some steps for finding and excluding Covenant Eyes from the Android 10 battery optimizer.
+If your device is using Android 9, use these instructions.

 Security app from a cell service provider

-Some cell service providers provide an app that focuses on digital safety.
+Some cell service providers pre-install an app that focuses on digital safety.
 It’s important to know what your app does, because, at this time, there is not an industry standard for what these apps do.
 Your provider’s app might offer location monitoring, device protection, a VPN, a battery saver, content filtering, and time limits.
-But it might only offer two of those features.
-Two examples include AT&T’s Secure Family app and Verizon’s Smart Family app.
+But it might only offer a few of those features.
+Two examples of conflicting apps include AT&T’s Secure Family app and Verizon’s Smart Family app.

 Task killer apps